Here are some things to know about Washington adoption.

 Birth parents have the right to consent to the relinquishment of their parental rights before the child is born.
 However, the petition of consent will not be filed with the court until 48 hours after it is signed or 48 hours after the birth, whichever is later.

-4. Can birth parents change their mind during the process?
+4. Can birth parents change their minds during the process?

 In the state of Washington, consent is revocable any time before the petition is accepted and approved by the court.
 If it is determined consent was obtained fraudulently, it is revocable for up to one year.
 After one year, the petition is irrevocable.